AKA is committed to driving consistently high standards of performance and professionalism in care and case management across the UK.

 BABICM is the UK’s leading professional body for case managers who work with clients that have a brain injury or have serious, complex needs.
 Its aim is to deliver a clear development pathway to ensure consistently high standards and professionalism in the delivery of brain injury and complex case management.
 BABICM works closely with other organisations to create and promote a national joint case management framework to nurture high standards of aspiration, practice and accountability.

-AKA is a member of CMSUK (The Case Management Society of the UK), which together with BABICM is a membership organisatin devoted to improving standards of case managers and developing a regulatory body.
+AKA is a member of The Case Management Society of the UK (CMSUK), which, like BABICM, is a membership organisation devoted to improving standards of case managers and developing a regulatory body.

 The CQC is the independent regulator of health and social care in England.